 Even if you believe you have strong grounds for a personal injury lawsuit, it is always a good idea to consult with legal counsel first before pursuing litigation on your own.
 There are many legal roadblocks that could hinder your case, but the dedicated advocates at Doroshow, Pasquale, Krawitz, and Bhaya can help you successfully navigate any challenges.

-By working with a Dover personal injury lawyer, you could greatly improve your odds of recovering the compensation you deserve.
+By working with a Dover personal injury lawyer at our firm, you could greatly improve your odds of recovering the compensation you deserve.
 Call us today to learn more and discuss your circumstances.